krxdev-poyraz/TerminalTest/README.md

 # TerminalTest
-Just a test for git terminal
+Just a test for git terminal bruh